CULTURE

 HBO Max

 Now that she’s become the first Black woman to ever top Billboard’s Hot Country Songs chart, Beyoncé has once again set the culture wars ablaze.
-But even before the album dropped in March, a conversation around who traditionally white, male-dominated country music belongs to has been brewing.
+But even before the album dropped in March, a conversation was brewing about who traditionally white, male-dominated country music belongs to.
 This film from the CNN FlashDocs unit examines the impact of Cowboy Carter on the genre, as well as the Black artists in Nashville (like Rhiannon Giddens) who have been quietly laying the groundwork for a vibe shift that’s been a long time coming.

 High & Low: John Galliano